apache/flink/docs/content.zh/docs/dev/datastream/fault-tolerance/serialization/types_serialization.md

 The type inference has its limits and needs the "cooperation" of the programmer in some cases.
-Examples for that are methods that create data sets from collections, such as `ExecutionEnvironment.fromCollection(),` where you can pass an argument that describes the type.
+Examples for that are methods that create data sets from collections, such as `StreamExecutionEnvironment.fromCollection(),` where you can pass an argument that describes the type.
 But also generic functions like `MapFunction<I, O>` may need extra type information.

 The